thalient-ai/zotero-scripts/zotero-attachment-rename/README.md

 3. Copy and paste the contents of `duplicate_enhanced.js` into the console and run the script.

-4. **Run the Script**: Execute the script using Zotero’s `Run JavaScript` option.

-5. **Select Items**: Choose the items you want to rename.
+4. **Select Items**: Choose the items you want to rename.
    - Only selected items
    - All items in the active collection
    - All items in the saved search

-6. **Choose Renaming Option**: The script will prompt you to select what you want to update:
+5. **Choose Renaming Option**: The script will prompt you to select what you want to update:
    - Filename only
    - Attachment title only
    - Both filename and attachment title

-7. **Confirm and Execute**: The script will process the selected items, present a preview, and rename the attachments based on the chosen option upon user confirmation.
+6. **Confirm and Execute**: The script will process the selected items, present a preview, and rename the attachments based on the chosen option upon user confirmation.

-8. **Editing many items will take time, a confirmation window will be presented at the completion**
+7. **Editing many items will take time, a confirmation window will be presented at the completion**

-9. If you need to edit multiple attachment filenames or titles, you can use the [Zotero Bulk Edit script](https://github.com/thalient-ai/zotero-bulk-edit).
+8. If you need to edit multiple attachment filenames or titles, you can use the [Zotero Bulk Edit script](https://github.com/thalient-ai/zotero-bulk-edit).
 Use the "Title" field option.

 ## Note